1964 in the Vietnam War: March

-Secretary of Defense McNamara wrote a memo to President Johnson after returning from his most recent visit to South Vietnam.
+Secretary of Defense McNamara wrote a memo to Johnson after returning from his most recent visit to South Vietnam.
 McNamara said that up to 40 percent of South Vietnam was now controlled by the VC, the Khánh government was ineffective, the South Vietnamese apathetic and the Americans in South Vietnam frustrated.
 He recommended that the U.S. finance a 50,000 man increase in the size of the ARVN.
 He also recommended that the United States Air Force (USAF) be prepared to initiate bombing of North Vietnam.
 Johnson approved the plan and directed its implementation.